Joe Manchin stalls Democrats' Covid relief push for hours - KESQ

 Asked how long it could last, Sen. John Thune of South Dakota, the No. 2 Senate Republican, said, “It’s indefinite.
 You’ve got lots of people who want to offer lots of amendments.”

-“I think we’ve got very good amendments on the issues of the day,” Graham told reporters when asked to explain the strategy.
+“I think we’ve got very good amendments on the issues of the day,” Graham said.
 “I’m just focusing on getting the best foot forward in terms of how we would do this differently, what we would do with your money as the American people and what we believe Covid relief should consist of.”

 This story and headline have been updated with additional developments Friday.